 The 90 acres of the Elfin Forest Natural Area are home to many different plants, animals, and ecosystems from marshlands and woodlands to prehistoric sand dunes.
-There are over 150 different plant species that reside at Elfin Forest, many of which are endangered.
+There are over 150 different plant species that reside in Elfin Forest, many of which are endangered.

 To protect this natural area, a boardwalk was built in 1999 to help keep people off sensitive habitats.
 This area is now overseen by the Friends of El Moro Elfin Forest group that also organizes docent-led walks with a focus on bird watching and preservation efforts.
 You can read more about it on the Elfin Forest website here.

-The Elfin Forest boardwalk is well maintained and also provides wheelchair access.
+The Elfin Forest boardwalk is well-maintained and also provides wheelchair access.

 The entire loop can be walked in about an hour but believe me – you’ll be so enchanted by the beautiful nature here that you won’t want to leave!

-The trail earns its name after the mysterious looking Pygmy Oak trees that grow in this area and can be recognized for their low, curved branches and dark green leaves.
+The trail earns its name after the mysterious-looking Pygmy Oak trees that grow in this area and can be recognized for their low, curved branches and dark green leaves.
 Walking through this nature preserve really feels like something out of a fairytale!

 Throughout the Elfin Forest, you will come across multiple information signs about this area’s history and local flora & fauna.